Stupski FAQs

 Through dialogue with our partners, we are still learning how we can best support grantee partners’ health, success, and sustainability after we close our doors.
 This has led us to make less restrictive, longer, and larger grants; co-fund initiatives with other funding partners; and participate in funder learning communities.
 Additionally, we invest in efforts that contribute to social change leaders’ wellness and often host capacity building, networking, and peer learning spaces.

 As we approach our spend down date and our endowment declines, we will provide fewer grants.
-We aim to make our final grants between 2025-2027 and close operations in 2029.
+We have already begun to taper our grantmaking.
+We do not anticipate issuing new grants after 2027.

 Stupski primarily funds organizations across Hawai‘i and the San Francisco Bay Area that advance early brain development, serious illness care, food justice, and postsecondary success.
 Learn about our current grantee partners in our grant directory, and browse a list of past grantee partners here.